Since cell phones allow us to carry a camera at all times, many of us have gained an affinity for taking pictures.

 1. Profit Margins

-The distributor, the store that sells your cards, will be taking a pretty significant chunk, usually about 50%.
+The distributor, the store that sells your cards, will be taking a significant chunk, usually about 50%.

 2. Product Research